Chemoradiotherapy With or Without Atezolizumab in Treating Patients With Localized Muscle Invasive Bladder Cancer

 OUTLINE: Patients are randomized to 1 of 2 arms.

-ARM I: Patients undergo radiation therapy (RT) (3 dimensional [D] CRT or intensity-modulated radiation therapy [IMRT]) Monday-Friday for up to 7 weeks.
-Patients also receive chemotherapy based on physician's choice of gemcitabine intravenously (IV) twice weekly for 6 weeks, or cisplatin IV weekly for 6 weeks concurrent with RT, or fluorouracil IV on same days as doses 1-5 and 16-20 of radiation therapy, and mitomycin IV on day 1 of radiation therapy in the absence of disease progression or unacceptable toxicity.
+ARM I: Patients undergo radiation therapy (RT) (3 dimensional [D] CRT or intensity-modulated radiation therapy [IMRT]) daily Monday-Friday for up to 7-8 weeks.
+Patients also receive chemotherapy based on physician's choice of gemcitabine intravenously (IV) twice weekly for 6 weeks concurrent with RT, or cisplatin IV weekly for 6 weeks concurrent with RT, or fluorouracil IV on same days as doses 1-5 and 16-20 of radiation therapy and mitomycin IV on day 1 of radiation therapy in the absence of disease progression or unacceptable toxicity.
+Patients also undergo a transurethral resection of bladder tumor (TURBT) with bladder biopsy at randomization and week 18 as well as cystoscopy at randomization, at weeks 18, 30, 42, 54, then every 3 months through year 2, followed by every 6 months through year 5 and computed tomography (CT) or magnetic resonance imaging (MRI) at randomization, at weeks 18, 30, 42, 54, then every 6months through year 2, followed by every 12 months through year 5.

-ARM II: Patients undergo RT (3DCRT or IMRT) Monday-Friday for up to 7 weeks and receive chemotherapy based on physician's choice as in Arm I. Patients also receive atezolizumab IV over 60 minutes on day 1 of chemotherapy.
-Treatment repeats every 21 days for a total of 6 months (9 doses total) in the absence of disease progression or unacceptable toxicity.
+ARM II: Patients undergo RT (3DCRT or IMRT) daily Monday-Friday for up to 7-8 weeks and receive chemotherapy based on physician's choice as in Arm I. Patients also receive atezolizumab IV over 30-60 minutes on day 1 of each cycle.
+Treatment repeats every 21 days for up to 9 cycles in the absence of disease progression or unacceptable toxicity.
+Patients also undergo a TURBT with bladder biopsy at randomization and week 18 as well as cystoscopy at randomization, at weeks 18, 30, 42, 54, then every 3 months through year 2, followed by every 6 months through year 5 and CT or MRI at randomization, at weeks 18, 30, 42, 54, then every 6months through year 2, followed by every 12 months through year 5.

-After completion of study treatment, patients are followed up every 3 months for 2 years, then every 6 months for 1 year, and then annually for 3 years.
+After completion of study treatment, patients are followed up every 3 months for 2 years, then every 6 months for 3 years.

 For people ages 18 years and up

-- If patient required review of pre-RT planning, randomization must occur within 14 days of initial registration.
+- STEP 2 RANDOMIZATION: If patient required review of pre-RT planning, randomization must occur within 14 days of initial registration.

 - Patients must undergo a transurethral resection of bladder tumor (TURBT) within 70 days prior to randomization.
-In a situation where a patient is referred from outside to the enrolling institution, patient must have a repeat cystoscopy by the urologist who will be following the patient on the clinical trial to assess the adequacy of the prior TURBT.
+In a situation where a patient is referred from outside to the enrolling institution, patient must have a repeat office cystoscopy by the urologist who will be following the patient on the clinical trial to assess the adequacy of the prior TURBT.
+This cystoscopy can be performed in urologist office without general anesthesia.
 Patient may then undergo repeat TURBT if deemed necessary as standard of care by the treating urologist.
 Patients may have either completely or partially resected tumors as long as the treating urologist attempted maximal resection.
-Patient must not have T4b disease.
+Patient must not have T4b disease

 - Patients must undergo radiological staging within 70 days prior to randomization.
 Imaging of chest, abdomen, and pelvis must be performed using CT or MRI.
 Patients must not have evidence of T4bN1-3 disease.
 Eligibility is based on the local radiology report.